Terry Goolsby - President - Dallas, TX

 Stephanie is married to Kevin McIlwain Miller, Principal Program Manager at the Microsoft Corporation, composer, and her accompanist extraordinaire.
 Their daughter, Kathryn Grace, is a secondary school English Language Arts teacher.

 Teri Larson received her undergraduate degrees from Saint Olaf College in Northfield, Minnesota where she studied under Dr. Kenneth Jennings, former director of the St. Olaf Choir, Robert Scholz and Alice T. Larsen.
-She received her Masters in Choral Conducting and Literature from Saint Cloud State University, St. Cloud, Minnesota, under the direction of Stephen Fuller.
+She received her Masters in Choral Conducting and Literature from Saint Cloud State University in Saint Cloud, Minnesota, under the direction of Stephen Fuller.
 Ms. Larson has served as interim conductor of the St. John's University Chamber Choir in Collegeville, the Campus Singers at the College of Saint Benedict in St. Joseph, Minnesota where she led their concert tour to England and Wales in January 2000, and is a former director of the Concert Choir at Saint Cloud State University.
 Ms. Larson served three years as an adjunct conductor for the College of Saint Benedict Women’s Choir at the College of Saint Benedict.
-She is currently serving her sixteenth year as Choral Director and Director of Music at the Basilica of Saint Mary in Minneapolis, Minnesota.
+She is currently serving her sixteenth year as Choral Director and Director of Music at the Basilica of Saint Mary in Minneapolis.